gvwilson/thirdbit/src/fiction/iffy/index.md

 "Marines took der.
 I think de's gonna be aright."
-Iffy leaned back against the wall and nodded at the control panel where the hole in the deck pulsed scarlet and dozens of smaller punctures looked like sores with the scabs picked off.
+Iffy leaned back against the wall and nodded at the control panel.
+The hole in the deck pulsed scarlet and dozens of smaller punctures looked like sores with the scabs picked off.
 "What all?"